-While San Francisco enjoys a temperate climate and easy access to zero carbon energy from the San Francisco Public Utilities Commission, green building technologies offer important opportunities for conserving energy and limiting air emissions in new and rehabilitated buildings.
+While San Francisco enjoys a temperate climate and easy access to zero carbon energy from SFPUC, green building technologies offer important opportunities for conserving energy and limiting air emissions in new and rehabilitated buildings.
 These technologies can substantially reduce contributions to climate change, especially when applied at a large scale, such as in a new development district.